DaungkamolPoyhonen/DaungkamolPoyhonen.github.io/aboutme.md

 ### About me

 Hi!
 I am Duangkamol Pöyhönen.
-I am 33 year old, marriged but have no children.
+I am 33 year old, married but have no children.

 I move to Kokkola from Thailand 3 year ago.
 I live with my husband and our cat🐈‍⬛.